ga-wdi-boston/orientation/README.md

 -   Learn about using SQL databases and persisting data in Rails
 -   Practice building Rails back-ends that integrate into front-end apps via an API
--   _Project 2_ : Build a first full-stack application
+-   _Project 2_ : Build your first full-stack application

 **UNIT 3**